Spetsnaz: Federal Security Service (FSB)

-Foreign Intelligence Service of Russia
+Foreign Intelligence Service

 The SVR RF, formerly the First Chief Directorate of the KGB of the USSR, has its own top secret elite special force within the Operations Department of Directorate Z known as Zaslon (Заслон) (meaning Screen, Barrier or Shield) about which extremely little is known.
 Formerly in PGU KGB SSSR called Vympel (e.g. French counterpart; Action Division).

 However, mere existence of such group within SVR is denied by Russian authorities.
 Nevertheless, there were some rumors that such group does indeed exist and is assigned to execute very specific special operations abroad primarily for protection of Russian embassy personnel and internal investigations.
 It is believed that the group is deep undercover and consists of approximately 300–500 highly experienced operatives speaking several languages and having extensive record of operations while serving in other secret units of the Russian military.